edwardchalstrey1/biocomputing_2/frontend/doc/frontend-documentation.md

 ## jQuery.js:

-This jQuery file has a document.ready event which scans the codon frequency and chromosome codon frequency table for the overused and least overused codons and highlights the corresponding parent column.
-The following criteria are used to calculate.
+This jQuery file has a document.ready event which scans the codon frequency and chromosome codon frequency table for the overused and underused codons and highlights the corresponding parent column.
+Our project team came up with the following criteria to be used to calculate the following.

-Overused codons : If the frequency of the said codon is 150% of the frequency of the same codon in the Chromosome Codon Frequency table then it is considered as an overused codon.
+Overused codons : If the frequency of the said codon in Gene Codon Frequency table is more than 150% of the frequency of the same codon in the Chromosome Codon Frequency table then it is considered as an overused codon.

-Underused Codons : If the frequency of the said codon is 50% of the frequency of the same codon in the Chromosome Codon Frequency table then it is considered as an underused codon.
+Underused Codons : If the frequency of the said codon in Gene Codon Frequency table is less than 50% of the frequency of the same codon in the Chromosome Codon Frequency table then it is considered as an underused codon.

-Rare Codons : If the codon frequency in a gene is less than 0.50 then these are considered to be rare codons.
+Rare Codons : If the codon frequency in Chromosome Codon Frequency table is less than 0.50 then we would consider these codons as rare codons.
+However we decided to hightlight only those records where codon frequency of such codon in the Gene Codon Frequency Table is greater than it's frequency in the Choromosome Codon Frequency table as we thought that would be interesting information for the user.

 ## email.js

-`printemail()` : Prints email in a format which is hidden from scrapping programmes.
+`printemail()` : Prints email in a format which is hidden from web scraping programmes.

 ## Lastmodified.js: